jurisgalang/named-parameters/README.md

     # and print: [ access-key, secret-key, group-email, apps-domain ]
     GoogleStorage.new :'access-key' => '...', :'secret-key' => '...'

-`recognized_parameters` is also accessible from singleton methods.
+`declared_parameters` is also available from the class methods of user defined classes.

 Permissive Mode
 ---------------